Colony (video game)

-Colony is an action-adventure game written by Ste Cork and released in 1987 for the Amstrad CPC, Atari 8-bit family, Commodore 64, MSX, and ZX Spectrum by Mastertronic on their Bulldog label.
+Colony is an action-adventure game written by Ste Cork and released in 1987 for the Amstrad CPC, Atari 8-bit computers, Commodore 64, MSX, and ZX Spectrum by Mastertronic on their Bulldog label.

 Plot

 Overpopulation has caused humanity to grow food in colonies on other planets.
 Unfortunately, the mushroom-growing planet that the player is responsible for is also inhabited by hostile native aliens which resemble giant insects.
 The player must use the droid under their control to maintain and harvest the mushrooms as well as look after and protect the colony itself.

 Gameplay

 Gameplay takes place in a flip-screen environment consisting of the colony itself (which is made-up of storehouses, some specialist buildings, mushroom fields and areas for solar panels) and the surrounding desert of the alien planet which is filled with various giant insects.

 There are numerous things that the player must look-after.

 Mushrooms

 The purpose of the colony is to grow mushrooms for shipment back to Earth.
 These mushrooms will only grow in the green (i.e. lush) areas.
 They begin as seeds and quickly grow, eventually reaching a stage of maturity at which point they can be collected in order to be deposited for money and later for pick-up by a spacecraft.
 Unfortunately, the mushrooms are one of many things that the insects like to eat.
 The player can pick mature mushrooms which have been partially eaten by aliens but when deposited these will award no payment as they are unfit for human consumption.